`

 • Photography allowed

-Unionville Train Station
+Unionville Train Station (Community Centre)

-Plan to visit one of Canada’s oldest remaining railway stations and one of the few 19th-century stations still in its original trackside location.
-Constructed in 1870 for the Toronto & Nipissing Railway, this unique building is clad in board-and-batten siding with a gable roof and six-over-six paned windows.
+Visit one of Canada’s oldest remaining railway stations and one of the few 19th-century stations still located in its original trackside position.
+Built in 1870 for the Toronto and Nipissing Railway, this unique structure features board-and-batten siding, a gable roof and six-over-six paned windows.
 The municipality restored the building as a community centre in 1989.

 Contact info